Bad Boy (comics)

-Bad Boy is a one-shot comic book by American writer Frank Miller and British artist Simon Bisley.
-It was published by American company Oni Press in 1999, as a 44-page prestige format comic book.
+Bad Boy was a serialized comic strip by American writer Frank Miller and British artist Simon Bisley.
+It was first published in British GQ magazine and later collected as a one-shot by American company Oni Press in 1999, in a 44-page prestige format comic book.

 It was republished in July 2008 in hardcover format by Dynamite Entertainment with two covers, one by Bisley and the other by Miller.

 Plot

 Bad Boy follows the story of Jason, a young boy who comes to realize that the couple he thinks are his parents are not his parents at all, and his world is not what it seems to be.